INTO-University-Partnerships/gold-group-diversity/README.md

 } while at least one switch is made.
 ```

-The *do-while* block is implemented by functions `diversifyCourse` and `anySwitches` in `src/Lib.hs`.
+The *do-while* block is implemented by the functions [diversifyCourse](https://github.com/INTO-University-Partnerships/gold-group-diversity/blob/master/src/Lib.hs#L29) and [anySwitches](https://github.com/INTO-University-Partnerships/gold-group-diversity/blob/master/src/Lib.hs#L62).

-Steps *1* and *2* are together represented by function `switchOneUser` in `src/Lib.hs`.
+Steps *1.* and *2.* are together implemented by the function [switchUserPair](https://github.com/INTO-University-Partnerships/gold-group-diversity/blob/master/src/Lib.hs#L76).

+### Quantifying diversity

-The *"objective function"* is explained earlier in the paper on page 3.
+Diversity is quantified by the so-called *"objective function"* explained in the paper on pages 2 and 3.
 However, calculating the objective function for the *entire* set of groups *G* is not necessary.
 Rather, it is only necessary to consider deltas in the objective function value between two groups when evaluating whether to make a switch.
+Calculating objective function deltas is implemented by the function [objectiveFunctionDelta](https://github.com/INTO-University-Partnerships/gold-group-diversity/blob/master/src/Lib.hs#L122).

+The *"objective function"*  is, appropriately enough, implemented by the function [objectiveFunction](https://github.com/INTO-University-Partnerships/gold-group-diversity/blob/master/src/Lib.hs#L47) (although the implementation is for one particular group, not all *G* groups).
+The implementation of the *"objective function"* does not take the square root of the sum of the differences between each pair of users.
+Instead, it simply sums the number of attributes that differ between pairs.
+As there are three attributes (gender, INTO centre and country of origin) the possible difference values between a pair of users is `[0, 1, 2, 3]`.

 ## Build